pravsemilo/swift-notes/swift.org/About_Swift.md

 			* Intended as a replacement for C based languages.
 			* Performance should be predictable and consistent.
 		* __Expressive__
+			* Swift benefits from advancements in computer science to offer a syntax that is joy to use.
 * Tools are a critical part of the Swift ecosystem.
 	* Swift-based playground in Xcode.
 	* Web-based REPL when working with Linux server-side code.